 Construction of the Express 4 began with a traditional plate-cutting ceremony held at Austal’s Henderson shipyard in April 2017.
-The Express 4 ferry is scheduled to be delivered to Molslinjen in the fourth quarter of 2018 and is expected to enter service in early 2019.
+The ship first sailed in October 2018.

-The ship will have a similar size and capacity to Molslinjen’s three other catamaran ferries Express 1, Express 2 and Express 3.
-It will sail on the crossing of the Kattegat between Aarhus and Odden.
+The ship has a similar size and capacity to Molslinjen’s three other catamaran ferries Express 1, Express 2 and Express 3.
+It sails on the crossing of the Kattegat between Aarhus and Odden.

 Express 4 design and technical specifications

-The Express 4 ferry is based on Austal’s proven catamaran design integrating a sleek hull form and modern superstructure.
-The all-aluminium hull will be made of laser-welded and composite aluminium structural panels.
+Express 4 is based on Austal’s proven catamaran design integrating a sleek hull form and modern superstructure.
+The all-aluminium hull is made of laser-welded and composite aluminium structural panels.

-The optimised hull shape and lower deadweight will ensure improved performance and greater fuel efficiency, resulting in lower operating costs and enhanced passenger experience.
-The ferry will integrate waterjets for improved propulsion efficiency.
+The optimised hull shape and lower deadweight ensure improved performance and greater fuel efficiency, resulting in lower operating costs and enhanced passenger experience.
+The ferry integrates waterjets for improved propulsion efficiency.

-The catamaran will feature passenger, vehicle and viewing decks.
-The passenger deck will have a crew mess, a bar, a kiosk and a child play room.
-The ferry will receive DNV-GL’s notation 1A1 HSLC R1Passenger Car Ferry B EO.
-It will be operated by a crew of 22.
+The catamaran features passenger, vehicle and viewing decks.
+The passenger deck has a crew mess, a bar, a kiosk and a children’s playroom.
+The ferry received DNV-GL’s notation 1A1 HSLC R1Passenger Car Ferry B EO.
+It is operated by a crew of 22.

-The ferry will have an overall length of 109m, a waterline length of 105m, a moulded beam of 30.5m, a moulded depth of 7.6m, and a maximum hull draft of 3.4m.
-The maximum deadweight of the ferry will be 1,000t.
+The ferry has an overall length of 109m, a waterline length of 105m, a moulded beam of 30.5m, a moulded depth of 7.6m, and a maximum hull draft of 3.4m.
+The maximum deadweight of the ferry is 1,000t.

-The super ferry will accommodate up to 1,006 passengers and 425 passenger cars.
+Express 4 is capable of carrying up to 1,006 passengers and 425 passenger cars.
 It can also transport a combination of cars, buses, trucks, caravans and motorcycles.
-The passengers will be provided with different seating configurations in the aft, centre and forward lounges.
+Passengers are provided with different seating configurations in the aft, centre and forward lounges.

-The vehicle deck of the ferry will provide sufficient width for articulated vehicles.
-It will offer 610 lane metres for trucks and other commercial vehicles.
-The main deck will have a clearance height of 4.6m, while the mezzanine deck will provide a clearance of 2.1m.
+The vehicle deck of the ferry provides sufficient width for articulated vehicles.
+It offers 610 lane metres for trucks and other commercial vehicles.
+The main deck has a clearance height of 4.6m while the mezzanine deck provides a clearance of 2.1m.

-The twin catamaran hulls will house storage tanks for carrying fuel, lube oil, bilge / sludge, freshwater, grey water and black water.
+Twin catamaran hulls house storage tanks for carrying fuel, lube oil, bilge / sludge, freshwater, grey water and black water.

-The main propulsion will integrate four independent marine diesel engines, developing an optimal power-to-weight ratio, reliability and fuel economy.
-The engines will be coupled to Wärtsilä modular waterjets via reduction gearboxes.
+The main propulsion integrates four independent marine diesel engines, developing an optimal power-to-weight ratio, reliability and fuel economy.
+The engines are coupled to Wärtsilä modular waterjets via reduction gearboxes.

-With a deadweight of 600t, the ferry will be able to sail at a speed of 37kt at 85% of maximum continuous rating (MCR).
-The maximum operational speed of the vessel will be 40kt and the maximum range will be 600nmi.
+With a deadweight of 600t, the ferry sails at a speed of 37k at 85% of maximum continuous rating (MCR).
+The maximum operational speed of the vessel is 40k and the maximum range is 600nm.